VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Preliminaries

 \section{Preliminaries}

-In this section, first we describe the data generation pipeline and the traditional receiver (TradRx) that are implemented in Python using \texttt{Sionna} libraries (Section~\ref{sec:prelim-sionna}).
-Second, we describe the NN-based receiver that we use in this paper as our example AI-native receiver (Section~\ref{sec:prelim-deeprx}), and finally, we explore and study how the NN-based receiver performs compared to the TradRx in different training and test configurations (Section~\ref{sec:prelim-drop}).
-Specifically, we attempt to show cases where varying one of the parameters of channel profile, transmitter speed, and delay spread between the training and test sets increases the BER of the NN-based receiver above that of TradRx.
+In this section, we briefly describe different pipelines for data generation, the traditional receiver, and the NN-based receiver that we use in this paper as our example AI-native receiver (Section~\ref{sec:prelim-pipelines}).
+We explore the performance of the NN-based receiver in different training and test set configurations, and attempt to find cases where DeepRx shows a higher BER compared to TradRx and refer to them as \emph{performance drop cases} (Section~\ref{sec:prelim-drop}).